Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Results

 With the results of~(\ref{eq:pdet.6}), one can compute the total amount of signal events $N_{\text{sig}}$ by integrating it with respect to $\cos\theta_{\chi}$ and $E_R$.
 In order to obtain predictions for an experimental set-up of production and detection, it is necessary to use some physical parameters.
 For the beam dump, lead is used as an exemplary material with a radiation length $X_T=0.56$\,cm.
 Furthermore, an electron beam is needed for the set-up.
 Here we have used $N_{\text{EOT}}=10^{20}$ as a reference for the total electrons on target, which could be achieved by a 10\,kW beam accelerating electrons with 100\,MV for a total duration of approximately~45\,h.

 The detector that will be used as a reference is DAMIC-M~\cite{Castello-Mor:2020jhd}.
 Its active part consists of 50 silicon CCDs.
 The CCDs are stacked horizontally inside the detector, and it is assumed that the beam line is parallel to the long axis of the CCD stack.
 The density of detection sites, i.e. the electron density in the CCDs, $n_{\text{det}} $ is the density of silicon.
 The length of the active stack is $L_{\text{det}} = 50\times 670\,\mu\text{m}$, since the $\chi$ flux is not attenuated due to the smallness of the cross sections involved.
 The values for the atomic quantities are taken from the Particle Data Group~\cite{ParticleDataGroup:2024cfk}.
 For the angular aperture of the detector we take $2^{\circ}$, which roughly corresponds to the region in which most $\chi$ particles will be produced, as can be seen in Fig.~\ref{fig:milli.geo} for millicharge and in Fig.~\ref{fig:fm_geo} for EM form factor interactions.
 This provides a conservative estimate for the number of incoming $\chi$ particles.
-Fig.~\ref{fig:milli.window} shows the 90\% exclusion upper limits for the calculation of~(\ref{eq:pdet.6}), using the aforementioned parameters, for a millicharged particle of masses of 1\,keV up to the maximum mass that can be produced by a 100\,MeV beam.
-The projected limits are obtained by assuming the signal is Poisson distributed, excluding $N_{\rm obs}$ for which $N_{\rm sig} + N_{\rm bkg} \geq N_{\rm obs}$ at a confidence of 90\%, constraining the corresponding coupling.
-The background data $N_{\rm bkg}$ and the total observed events $N_{\rm obs}$ of DAMIC-M from~\cite{DAMIC-M:2025luv} was used.
-While Skipper-CCD can detect single charges, the way multiple charge event shapes are registered needs to be modelled for a specific detector.
-To this end, for simplicity and better generality, we pool the predicted charge bins and the DAMIC-M data.
-Importantly, as we already only consider events liberating between 2~to~7 charges to account for the sensitivity of Skipper-CCD detectors, this approach should yield a good estimate of the exclusion limits.